Yegorich555/webpack-mock-server/README.md

 ## Troubleshooting

+- It's important to install Typescript even if use only JS-files (webpack-mock-server uses ts-compiler for gathering ts,js,json files)
 - Don't use NodeJs **require** operator **as dynamic** to relative path.
 Use __dirname in this case or absolute path (__dirname is changed during the compilation)
 - NodeJs caches every **require**d module (file), so you maybe interested in clearing cache for *require(*.json)*.
   Use ```delete require.cache[require.resolve({yourPathName})]``` before you call ```require({yourPathName})```;